 Innovation ultimately facilitates higher production output with less cost in nearly every sector.
 And nearly every sector can use intelligent solutions that are more environmentally friendly, fairer and sustainable.
 These solutions are the future in the era of climate change, biodiversity loss, water scarcity and increasing social injustice.

 Even if it is not the only factor, digitalisation plays a major role as a driver of innovation here – and its role has grown around the world due to coronavirus.
 It provides virtually inexhaustible opportunities for developing countries in particular.
 Not only because knowledge can be tapped quickly on the Internet, but also because it reduces costs and time, eliminates physical distances and allows technology stages to be skipped.
 It can also perform well when it comes to modernising the economy, society and everyday life.

 However, in many countries the conditions for the widespread use of digital technologies still need to improve.
 Development cooperation itself can also become more efficient and effective through digital instruments.
 Promoting digitisation in a responsible manner is a prerequisite for further innovations and development impulses.

 KfW Development Bank helps its partners tap into this potential for sustainable development through technology and innovation in various sectors.
 At the same time, it ensures that risks also associated with the use of modern technologies, such as data privacy, cybersecurity, environmental hazards and social impacts, are handled responsibly.

-Progress is not always as profound as new developments like TruBudget; sometimes it consists of smaller components like “smart” water meters or the use of satellite images to document forest conservation.
-But they always have the goal of making projects more efficient and effective.
+Progress is not always as profound as new developments like TruBudget.
+Sometimes it consists of smaller projects like the cashless payment system in Ghana or a in Laos to prevent illegal logging.
+But the technological innovations always have the goal of making projects more efficient and effective.
 Because without digitalisation and technology, and without modern economic structures, it will not be possible to achieve the SDGs.
 Innovations act as development catalysts, and not just in the coronavirus era.